NCAR/ccpp-scm/scm/doc/TechGuide/chap_cases.rst

-For the purposes of this example the ``control_p8`` test has already been rerun, but if starting from your own UWM RTs, you can rerun the UWM regression test, on Cheyenne for example, by running the following command in the RT
+For the purposes of this example the ``control_p8`` test has already been rerun, but if starting from your own UWM RTs, you can rerun the UWM regression test, on Derecho for example, by running the following command in the RT
 directory: ``qsub job_card``

 Now the cases can be generated with the following command: